junyanyao/junyanyao.github.io/_pages/about.md

-I work as a Quantitative Operations Analyst (My formal title is Junior Data Statistician and Operations Analyst) in an instititional broker firm.
+I work as a Junior Data Statistician in an institutional broker firm.
 I graduated from New York University with Master in Applied Statistics for Social Science Research degree last year.
 I studies Economics at University of North Carolina at Chapel Hill.

-My specialties: Natural language Processing, Machine Learning, Exploratory Analysis, and Data Visualizations.
+My specialties: Casual Inference, Natural language Processing, Machine Learning, Exploratory Analysis, and Data Visualizations.

 I have excellent programming skills including Python, R, SQL, Stata, SAS, etc. I used to teach students and researchers how to use R, Stata and SAS at NYU Data Services Lab.
 I also have a seasonal job as Project Consultant for New York University to help them with students evaluation data at the end of each semester.